Loading...

 Local deployment.
 Licensed collection specialists in the debtor’s primary jurisdiction handle amicable pressure: formal demands, field visits, decision-maker contact.
 They speak the language, understand the legal system, and know the cultural dynamics that affect debtor behaviour.

 Coordinated enforcement.
-If amicable collection fails, legal proceedings are filed in the jurisdiction with the strongest enforcement tools and access to the debtor's assets.
-For UAE-based debtors, the enforcement toolkit (bank freezing, travel bans, asset attachment) makes the UAE a preferred enforcement jurisdiction.
+If amicable collection fails, legal proceedings are filed in the jurisdiction with the strongest enforcement tools and access to the debtor’s assets.

 The Global Network Advantage

 A global collection service maintains partnerships with licensed specialists in 100+ countries.
 The creditor deals with one point of contact.
 The network deploys the right specialist in the right jurisdiction.
-No hiring separate agencies in each country, no coordinating between providers who don't communicate with each other.

 Frequently Asked Questions